Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

   - `intel.log`: Traffic contains malicious patterns/indicators.
   - `signatures.log`: List of triggered signatures.

-A difficulty that occurs when working with Zeek is having hte required network knowledge and investigatio
+A difficulty that occurs when working with Zeek is having the required network knowledge and investigation mindset.